evilpaper/reliable/README.md

 shadcn/ui is used for basic UI components.
 Each shadcn/ui components go into the `/components/ui` folder.
 Custom components, usually made up of shadcn/ui components, lives directly under the `/components` folder.

+# Environment variables

+The environment variables are stored in the `.env.local` file. `.env.local` is automatically loaded when running `pnpm dev`.
+It overrides the `.env` file. `.env` is aimed to be used for production.
+For now it's only placeholders.